Home / Blog / What is Hermes Agent? A plain-English explanation

 How does Hermes differ from OpenClaw?

-OpenClaw and Hermes Agent are both open-source agent frameworks with similar capabilities.
+Both are open-source agent frameworks with comparable capabilities.
 OpenClaw runs primarily as a desktop application.
 Hermes is designed from the start to run as a server process with persistent memory and a multi-platform communication gateway.
+Hermes also has a more stable release cadence and a built-in `hermes claw migrate` tool for OpenClaw users.

 Deploy in 5 minutes.